FACTBOX-Sport-Events affected by coronavirus epidemic

 BADMINTON * The Feb.
 25 to March 1 China Masters tournament in Hainan was postponed after several players withdrew.
 The BWF said it hoped the flagship Badminton Asia Championships could still go ahead in Wuhan from April 21-26.

 * China and Hong Kong were forced to withdraw from the Feb.
-11-16 Badminton Asia Team Championships in Manila, organizers said.
+11-16 Badminton Asia Team Championships in Manila, organisers said.
 BOXING

-GOLF * The elite women's LPGA golf tour canceled the March 5-8 Blue Bay tournament to be held on Hainan.
+GOLF * The elite women's LPGA golf tour cancelled the March 5-8 Blue Bay tournament to be held on Hainan.

-The tour also canceled the Honda LPGA Thailand event in Pattaya scheduled for Feb.
+The tour also cancelled the Honda LPGA Thailand event in Pattaya scheduled for Feb.
 20-23 and the Feb.
-27-March 1 HSBC Women's World Championship in Singapore. * The PGA Tour Series-China postponed two qualifying tournaments and delayed the start of its 2020 campaign by two months, cutting the number of regular-season tournaments to 10 from 14.
+27-March 1 HSBC Women's World Championship in Singapore. * The PGA Tour Series-China postponed two qualifying tournaments and delayed the start of its 2020 campaign by two months, cutting the number of regular season tournaments to 10 from 14.

+* The European Tour said the Maybank Championship (April 16-19 in Kuala Lumpur) and the Volvo China Open (April 23-26 in Shenzhen), have been postponed.
+HOCKEY

-HOCKEY * Hockey Pro League matches between China and Australia, scheduled for March 14-15 in Changzhou, will not be played.
+* Hockey Pro League matches between China and Australia, scheduled for March 14-15 in Changzhou, will not be played.
+RUGBY SEVENS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)